PanicInitiative/panicbutton.io/_posts/mobile/0001-01-01-setup-disguise.md

     link: "setup-disguise-test-open"
 ---

 Panic Button stays hidden on your phone by looking like a simple calculator.
 From now on, you will see the calculator disguise whenever you open the app.
-Learn how it works.
+You need to learn how to dismiss the disguise in order to access your settings and turn the alert messages off.